Why you should use management rights experts

 - Managed employment issues associated with allegations of sexual harassment involving a senior executive in the hospitality industry

-- Represented an aged care provider in a pregnancy discrimination matter before the Queensland Anti-Discrimination Commission
+- Represented an aged care provider in a pregnancy discrimination matter before the ADCQ

 - Drafted high level confidentiality and restraint agreements for senior executives in a variety of industries

-- Advised on employment issues associated with the acquisition of businesses in the aged care, retail, medical and engineering sectors
+- Advised on employment issues associated with the acquisition of businesses in the aged care, retail, health & fitness, medical and engineering sectors

-- Provided advice to an aged care provider regarding issues associated with engaging independent contractors
+- Provided advice to an aged care provider regarding issues associated with a business model structured around independent contractors

 - Conducted an audit of WHS issues and documentation for a labour hire company

 - Detailed strategic audit and compliance review of policies, procedures and contracts for companies in the retail, hospitality, engineering, manufacturing and aged care industries

-- Provided in house training to HR teams in a number of industries regarding performance management, conducting workplace investigations, workplace bullying, managing ill & injured employees and termination of employment
+- Provided in house training to HR teams in a number of industries regarding accessorial liability, performance management, conducting workplace investigations, workplace bullying, managing ill & injured employees and termination of employment

 - Chair of the Queensland Law Society’s industrial relations committee

 - Member of the management committee for the Industrial Relations Society of Queensland